 40 years at Piero’s: Magical Vegas moments and one masterpiece dish

 The well-known restaurant has been welcoming dinner guests for decades, something notable in a fast-changing city where eateries come and go.
-Osso Bucco is the must-have dish.
+Osso Buco is the must-have dish.

 It’s a celebratory spring for one of Las Vegas’ most venerable and famous restaurants — Piero’s Italian Cuisine.
 The nocturnal gathering place has been welcoming dinner guests for 40 years, something notable in a fast-changing city where eateries can come and go quickly.